 For long jump, this means performing a "penultimate step".
 The athlete's last two steps should be flat and should be done very quickly.

-For triple jumpers, this means continuing their sprinting mechanics and not driving their knee like a long jumper at takeoff.
-If the knee is driven too aggressively athletes tend to get too high which can lead to an injury and/or a complete loss of momentum.
+For triple jumpers, this means continuing their sprinting mechanics while not driving their knee like a long jumper.